version 0.6.0

 Run a scalability study with scalability mode

-As the same way of the convergence study, it is possible to lead a different type of scalability study: weak, strong, strong node.
+It is possible to run different types of scalability study: weak, strong, strong node.

 Notus full help in Scalability mode: